 Everything you need to know about creating a successful Employee Recognition Program

-This comprehensive guide covers all the necessary steps to start an employee recognition program–from conception to completion.
+This complete guide covers all the necessary steps for you to start an employee recognition program–from start to finish.

-This knowledge will help you start a recognition program that follows best practices, but also reflects your company's unique DNA.
+These ideas will help you start a program that follows best practices and reflects your company's DNA.

 Feel free to view the table of contents and jump to the most relevant section.

-When people close to us express their appreciation, it’s a great feeling.
+When people express their appreciation for us, it’s a great feeling.
 Many of us have experienced the power of gratitude first hand.
 So we know this to be true.

 Still, many leaders are hesitant to deviate from traditional methods of employee recognition.
 Or worse, unwilling to invest in recognition programs altogether.